ckfinder/ckfinder-docs-samples-java/README.md

    ```sh
    ./mvnw package
    ```
-3. Enable CKFinder
+3. Modify configuration to enable the application.

-   In the `ckfinder.yml` file change the first line `enabled` parameter to `true` as follows:
+   In the `ckfinder.yml` configuration file change the value of parameter named `enabled` to `true` as follows:

    ```yaml
    enabled: true # Change this value to "true" to enable the application